 Will plastic art sheet cutouts sink in a snow globe?

 This is where you might not love using plastic confetti in your snow globe.
+It doesn’t sink.
+Like, at all.
+So it depends on what your goal is with your snow globe.

-I distinctly remember having a mini snowglobe as a kid where all of the fake snow collected at the top rather than settling on the bottom, and to me, it just looked like a cloud!
+I distinctly remember having a mini snow globe as a kid where all of the fake snow collected at the top rather than settling on the bottom, and to me, it just looked like a cloud!
 It certainly didn’t ruin the effect for me.

+Even with floating confetti, it’ll still swirl around the water when you shake the snow globe.
 Adding glycerin isn’t necessary to help it float, but it can keep it from rising to the top so quickly!
+In this case, I recommend adding a lot of glycerin to the water – 4-5 tablespoons per cup.

 Plastic Folders